linukaratnayake/x25519mlkem768_x25519_perf_analysis/README.md

-# X25519MLKEM768 Performance Test Server

-A simple HTTPS server in Ballerina for testing with X25519MLKEM768 hybrid key exchange.
+# Performance Analysis and Comparison between X25519MLKEM768 and X25519 Algorithms

+A simple HTTPS server is written in Ballerina, and tested against a simple client also written in Ballerina.
+The client generates the early key shares in the following two scenarios and tested against the server.

+1. Both `X25519MLKEM768` and `X25519`.
+2. Only `X25519`.

+The results are saved in CSV format any analyzed using Python.

+> ### Please note that most of the code is generated using AI, and hence can contain bugs and/ or issues with logic.

 ## Setup Instructions